Minutemen look to continue postseason run Tuesday vs. Cardinal at Madison Square Garden

 Derek Kellogg sets his staff for the 2011-12 season.

-Adam Ginsburg returns to UMass for his eighth season as an assistant coach.
+Adam Ginsburg returns to UMass for his 10 season as an assistant coach and seventh under Derek Kellogg.
 Ginsburg is energetic and comprehensive along with being a tireless worker.
 He has tremendous recruiting ties in New England and the Northeast.

 "Adam is a very articulate, hard-working young coach, who I see as having a great future in the profession," said UMass head coach Derek Kellogg.
 "In the short period time I have been here, we have become very good friends.
 We have been very compatible in the work environment.
 I love the relationships he has with the players.
 I love his tenacity in terms of recruiting.
 The biggest thing he does so well when he meets you, is that he makes you feel like you are the guy next door.
 He is so friendly, he is close to everyone, the prep school coaches love him.
 He just has a special way about him, that makes you want to have him around and be a part of your family."

-Ginsburg has been in integral piece in UMass' return to the forefront on the national basketball scene over the last seven years under coaches Derek Kellogg and Travis Ford.
+Ginsburg has been in integral piece in UMass' return to the forefront on the national basketball scene over the last nine years under coaches Derek Kellogg and Travis Ford.

 In 2007-08, Ginsburg played a large role in UMass' success which saw the Minutemen reach the National Invitation Tournament (NIT) Championship game.
 The Minutemen, who finished 25-11, made the program's deepest run in a postseason playing in a national postseason title game for the first time in history.
 Ginsburg played a large role in recruiting many of the players which played on the NIT Finalists as transfers or high school recruits.
 He had the opportunity to work with the Atlantic 10 Player of the Year for the second year in a row, as Gary Forbes was the league's top player along with being the co-regular-season scoring champion.
 Forbes was also named an AP Honorable Mention All-American.
 Ginsburg was largely responsible for recruiting the A-10's Most Improved Player Ricky Harris, who improved his scoring average by nearly 14 points per game from his freshman to sophomore campaign.
 UMass set close to 10 program records including most points and most 3-point field goals made in a season.
 The 25 wins were the fifth-most in a season in school history.